materialsinnovation/pymks/INSTALLATION.md

 ## Testing

 The package [Pytest](https://pytest.org) is required for testing only.
+Use

+    $ py.test

+in the base directory or

+    $ python -c "import pymks; pymks.test()"

+to run all the tests.

 ## Examples